-All of these systems are available for numerous different vehicles – what’s on test doesn’t necessarily mean that the kit isn’t available for your vehicle, so if there’s one that you’re interested in, check for vehicle fitment first.
+All of these systems are available for numerous different vehicles.
+What’s on the test doesn’t necessarily mean that the kit isn’t available for your vehicle.
+So, if there’s one that you’re interested in, check to see if it will fit on your vehicle first.

-K&N have been around for a long time, always specializing with intakes and filtration, so they know a thing or two about what works, and more importantly, what doesn’t work.
-They say that this kit found an extra 11hp on their test vehicle, which isn’t a bad ratio of bang for buck.
+K&N has been around for a long time, always specializing in intakes and filtration, so they know a thing or two about what works, and more importantly, what doesn’t work.
+They say that this kit found an extra 11hp on their test vehicle, which isn’t a bad ratio of bang for the buck.

-It’s been specifically designed to aid throttle response and engine noise, thanks to reducing any intake obstruction from the original system – the K&N replaces everything right back to the mass air meter, and of course includes a heat shield to try and keep the filter area cooler, so it sucks in colder air than if it was placed under the hood.
+It’s been specifically designed to aid throttle response and engine noise due to reducing any intake obstruction from the original system.
+The K&N replaces everything right back to the mass air meter, and of course, includes a heat shield to try and keep the filter area cooler so it sucks in colder air than if it was placed under the hood.

-In the kit you’ll find everything needed to fit, and of course the high flow air filter, heat shield and smooth flow tubing.
-K&N say that it should be possible to install in less than 90 minutes.
+In the kit, you’ll find everything needed to fit, and of course the high flow air filter, heat shield, and smooth flow tubing.
+K&N says that it should be possible to install in less than 90 minutes.

-With service life set at 100,000 miles, you should think about cleaning (it’s cleanable and reusable) every 40,000 miles or so, dependent on driving conditions, personally speaking, I’d do it every year, just as matter of course.
+With service life set at 100,000 miles, you should think about cleaning (it’s cleanable and reusable) every 40,000 miles or so.
+This is dependent on driving conditions.
+Personally speaking, I’d do it every year, just as matter of course.

 A horsepower increase of 10.68hp when tested on the dyno.
 The legal disclaimer says that it’s not legal for use in California.

-Aside from that, this is pretty much the same as the FIPK setup – 100k miles service interval, high flow filter, free flow high-density polyethylene tube that connects right back at the air mass meter, and a design to help free up restrictions, improve the engine noise and make the throttle response just that bit sharper.
+Aside from that, this is pretty much the same as the FIPK setup – 100k miles service interval, high flow filter, free flow high-density polyethylene tube that connects right back at the air mass meter.
+It is designed to help free up restrictions, improve the engine noise, and make the throttle response just that bit sharper.

-Again, you’ll see a minor improvement in gas mileage, but nothing significant … don’t expect the savings to pay for the kit!
-The integrated heat shield is well made and well finished, and the filter height itself is around 7.5” … so it’s pretty large, but then that’s what is needed for these engines.
+Again, you’ll see a minor improvement in gas mileage, but nothing significant.
+Don’t expect the savings to pay for the kit!
+The integrated heat shield is well made and well finished.
+The filter height itself is around 7.5″.
+So, it’s pretty large, but then that’s what is needed for these engines.

-Airaid claim their test vehicle found an extra 13hp with this performance intake system fitted, which has been fully computer designed, engineered and dyno tested to guarantee results (although performance figures will vary – so they wouldn’t be guaranteeing the performance increase).
+Airaid claims their test vehicle found an extra 13hp with this performance intake system fitted.
+It has been fully computer designed, engineered, and dyno-tested to guarantee results.
+(Performance figures will vary, so they are not guaranteeing the performance increase.)

-It completely replaces the standard air box, air filter and intake tubing that goes back to the air mass meter, and uses an air dam to block the heat under the hood from having too much affect on what goes in to the engine.
+It completely replaces the standard airbox, air filter, and intake tubing that goes back to the air mass meter.
+It also uses an air dam to block the heat under the hood from having too much effect on what goes into the engine.

-The filter itself is reusable and cleanable, and the whole system takes less than an hour to install, and is backed up with the Airaid ‘no hassle warranty’.
-If you’re not keen on taking the traditional K&N route, then the Airaid system looks to offer a similar quality, with similar results for improvement in torque & horsepower.
+The filter itself is reusable and cleanable.
+The whole system takes less than an hour to install.
+It’s backed up with the Airaid ‘no hassle warranty’.
+If you’re not keen on taking the traditional K&N route, then the Airaid system looks to offer a similar quality with similar results for improvement in torque & horsepower.

-Wrinkle red intake … you’ve got to give the extra credit for the name alone … no boring XYZ Series here.
-According to AEM, this cold air system has been designed to give ‘massive’ increases in torque and horsepower … they claim 36hp, but being honest, I can’t see it being that much … I’d half that figure if I was looking to buy it.
+Wrinkle red intake.
+You’ve got to give the extra credit for the name alone.
+No boring XYZ Series here.
+According to AEM, this cold air system has been designed to give ‘massive’ increases in torque and horsepower.
+They claim 36hp, but I can’t see it being that much.
+I’d guess about half that figure.

-With that said, it looks like a well engineered CAI system, and the red finish on it definitely stands out from the rest of the manufacturers.
-It would look great on a vehicle that does a bit of showing, as well as going.
+With that said, it looks like a well-engineered CAI system, and the red finish on it definitely stands out from the rest of the manufacturers.
+It would look great on a vehicle that does a bit of show, as well as going.

-Perfect for the ‘murdered out’ look – this kit is all black … black filter, tubing, heat shield … every single part of it.
+Perfect for the ‘murdered out’ look – this kit is all black.
+It’s got a black filter, tubing, and heat shield – every single part of it.

-K&N say it will give around 17 extra ponies, sharper throttle response and just a little more induction noise, all the while giving you around a 2 mpg increase in gas mileage.
-It’s worth noting that the extra noise is only really apparent when you’re pushing on … at city speeds and regular driving, you won’t notice it so much, which could be a good or bad thing, depending on how you see it.
+K&N says it will give around 17 extra ponies.
+It’ll give you a sharper throttle response and just a little more induction noise, all the while giving you around a 2 mpg increase in gas mileage.
+It’s worth noting that the extra noise is only really apparent when you’re pushing on.
+At city speeds and regular driving, you won’t notice it so much.
+This could be a good or bad thing, depending on how you see it.

-Same service interval as the other K&N products – 100,000 miles, takes about 90 minutes to install correctly and includes everything you need to go all the way back to the air meter.
+Same service interval as the other K&N products – 100,000 miles.
+It takes about 90 minutes to install correctly and includes everything you need to go all the way back to the air meter.

-This is slightly different from all of the other products listed here, in that the it comes with an enclosed air box, rather than just a heat shield to separate it.
-It meets all of the OEM filter standards and comes with a maintenance free PowerCore filter.
+This is slightly different from all of the other products listed here, in that it comes with an enclosed airbox, rather than just a heat shield to separate it.
+It meets all of the OEM filter standards and comes with a maintenance-free PowerCore filter.

-Volant don’t make any claims for horsepower increases, which I think is a good thing, but do say that it sharpens up the throttle pedal a lot and is pretty quiet, unless you’re ‘making progress’ along the highway.
+Volant doesn’t make any claims for horsepower increases, which I think is a good thing, but do say that it sharpens up the throttle pedal a lot and is pretty quiet unless you’re ‘making progress’ along the highway.

 This has to be the one to start with if you’re looking for something a bit more understated.

-It’s a K&N … the regular information applies … 100k mileage service life, well engineered, at the higher end of the budget, offers around 9hp, improved throttle response and better noise.
-That it?
+It’s a K&N with 100k mileage service life.
+It’s well-engineered, at the higher end of the budget, offers around 9hp, improved throttle response, and better noise.

 In the kit, you’ll find everything you need to complete the installation, including the reusable filter, heat shielding and smooth bore tubing that connects at the engine end.
 The Typhoon kit should increase gas mileage by around 2 mpg.

-This is the lowest priced kit on the list, and for the main part, you wouldn’t really tell, unless you’re a bit of an engineering nerd (like me) … the polished aluminum tubing looks great, but the welds aren’t exactly … beautiful.
+This is the lowest priced kit on the list.
+For the most part, you wouldn’t really be able to tell, unless you’re a bit of an engineering nerd.
+The polished aluminum tubing looks great, but the welds aren’t exactly beautiful.

-For the rest of it, it’s good quality stuff … a red Spectre air filter, powder coated heat shield, polished aluminum tubing and all the hardware needed for fitting.
-The filter is reusable and cleanable, offers excellent filtration with no loss of intake capacity, and because of that, Spectre say that it will give you an increase in power, both in terms of torque and horsepower.
+For the rest of it, it’s good quality stuff.
+A red Spectre air filter, powder-coated heat shield, polished aluminum tubing, and all the hardware needed for fitting.
+The filter is reusable and cleanable, offers excellent filtration with no loss of intake capacity, and because of that, Spectre says that it will give you an increase in power, both in terms of torque and horsepower.

 While it does make a better noise than standard, it isn’t intrusive and you won’t really notice it until the tacho needle starts finding the higher rev range.
 So if induction noise is important to you, you’re better off with one of the other kits.

-I’d be happy with this kit for the price … yeah, something like the K&N may be slightly better engineered, but in terms of performance, this is cheap ponies for dollars.
+I’d be happy with this kit for the price.
+Something like the K&N may be slightly better engineered, but in terms of performance, this is cheap ponies for dollars.